dxjoshi/gof-design-patterns/README.md

 Java implementations of popular design pattern, as explained in the Head First book
 [GoF Design Patterns in Java's core libraries!!](https://stackoverflow.com/questions/1673841/examples-of-gof-design-patterns-in-javas-core-libraries/2707195#2707195)

+-- A Pattern is a solution to a problem in a context.
+-- The context is the situation in which the pattern applies.
+This should be a recurring situation.
+-- The problem refers to the goal you are trying to achieve in this context, but it also refers to any constraints that occur in the context.
+-- The solution is what you’re after: a general design that anyone can apply which resolves the goal and set of constraints.

 ### Creational Design Patterns:
 1. Singleton Pattern